realm/realm-js/integration-tests/README.md

 ### Running the tests while developing

-For rapid iteration on the test suite, use the "start" script to start mocha in `--watch` mode
+For rapid iteration on the test suite, use the "start" script (from the `./tests` directory) to start mocha in `--watch` mode

 ```bash
 npm start